 In the Community...

-Shrewsbury High School Seniors are encouraged to apply for one of three $1,000 scholarships being made available by SELCO and New England Sports Network (NESN).
+Shrewsbury Class of 2021 Seniors attending public or private high school are encouraged to apply for one of three $1,000 scholarships offered by SELCO and New England Sports Network (NESN).

 Share the Warmth

 Each year SELCO asks the community to support Share the Warmth, a program that assists Shrewsbury residents in need with funding to maintain electric service for heat, light and hot water through the cold winter months.
 Each year the community responds kindly.
 There is no deadline, donations are accepted year-round.

 100% of funds donated to Share the Warmth go directly to assist Shrewsbury families and seniors that are having difficulty affording heat and electricity during the winter months.

 If you are in need of assistance this year, Share the Warmth applications are available at Shrewsbury Youth and Family Services, St. Anne's Community Services, the First Congregational Church, St. Mary's Church, and at the Shrewsbury Council on Aging Senior Center.
 All Share the Warmth applications must be received at the SELCO office by March 1.

 Each year SELCO invites 4th grade classes from Shrewsbury Public Schools and Shrewsbury Montessori School, as well as 3rd graders from St. Mary's School, to tour our electric garage and substation.

 Students learn about electric generation, transmission, safety, and conservation.